georust/geo/COVERAGE_PLAN.md

 Exact float equality (bit-level, via `total_cmp`-keyed maps) is correct here by
 design: coverage semantics require exactly matching vertices on shared edges.

-### 2. Union: boundary-chain cancellation
+### 2. Union: delegate to `unary_union`; native implementation deferred

-JTS routes through OverlayNG with a custom `BoundaryChainNoder`; geo has no overlay graph, but for polygonal coverages the boundary chains are already a complete noded description of the result boundary, so we skip the overlay:
+`unary_union` already computes a correct union of a valid coverage, so v1's `coverage::union` is a thin wrapper: orient the inputs consistently (`Orient`, which `unary_union` requires), delegate, and return the result.
+No new algorithm code.
+The dedicated function still earns its keep as the documented coverage entry point, and its signature (`Result` with a `#[non_exhaustive]` error enum) is chosen so a native implementation can replace the internals without a breaking change.

-1. Toggle-insert every normalized segment into a hash set: present = remove, absent = add.
-Surviving segments (odd occurrence count) are the coverage boundary; shared interior edges cancel.
-O(n) with hashing.
+Why JTS/GEOS have a dedicated implementation, and why we defer rather than reject it:

-2. Mark surviving segments per source ring; extract maximal runs as chains.
+- Vertex fidelity. `i_overlay`'s `FloatOverlay` converts float geometry to an integer grid via `FloatPointAdapter` (scale derived from the data's bounding box) and converts back on output, so output coordinates are quantised – not guaranteed bit-identical to input.
+Coverage semantics are exact-equality semantics, and the target use cases (surveying, cadastral, admin-boundary dissolves) require the union boundary to be exactly the input linework.
+The boundary-chain approach has this property by construction.
-   Split chains at node points (chain endpoints plus interior vertices shared by more than one chain) to handle self-touching topology (touching holes).
+- Performance.
+Boundary-chain cancellation computes no intersections at all;
-3. Assemble rings by chaining endpoint-matched chains (hash map from start coordinate to chains, walking with leftmost-turn selection at multi-way nodes), then determine nesting: R-tree over rings, signed area/winding for shell vs hole classification, `coord_pos_relative_to_ring` for parent assignment.
-Parity of containment depth decides exterior vs interior – the same scheme as `stitch.rs` but indexed instead of O(r²).
+  overlay builds a full graph.

-4. Any failure to close a ring, or inconsistent nesting, returns `CoverageUnionError::InvalidCoverage`.
-Note: this detects less than OverlayNG's `TopologyException` (which JTS tests rely on); the docs will state that `union` on an invalid coverage returns an error or garbage, and that `validate` should be run first when input validity is unknown.
+Whether these justify a native implementation is an open call – the ring assembly and hole nesting it requires is the fiddly, bug-prone part, and it is needed only for union.
+The decision gate (see Implementation phases) is a concrete measurement of the quantisation effect on cadastral-scale fixtures: if `unary_union` moves vertices at magnitudes that matter for surveying data, the native implementation becomes necessary; if displacement is provably zero or negligible at realistic coordinate magnitudes, delegation stays.

-   Tests compare output against `unary_union` as an oracle.
+For reference, the deferred native design (all details surveyed and recorded here so no re-survey is needed): toggle-insert every normalized segment into a hash set so shared interior edges cancel (odd-occurrence survivors are the boundary); extract maximal per-ring chains, split at node points to handle touching holes; assemble rings by endpoint matching with leftmost-turn selection at multi-way nodes; nest via R-tree + winding/area + `coord_pos_relative_to_ring`, containment-depth parity deciding shell vs hole (the `stitch.rs` scheme, indexed instead of O(r²)).
+Unclosable chains or inconsistent nesting yield `CoverageUnionError::InvalidCoverage` – weaker error detection than OverlayNG's `TopologyException`, so docs would recommend validate-first.

 ### 3. Validator